holochain/docs-pages/src/happ-setup.md

 You can enter the Holochain nix-shell and immediately start developing your hApp.

+> Internally, the `hn-init` command is an alias for a sub command of the scaffolding tool: `holochain-create init`.

 ### Create a new hApp using the GUI

 If you already know the data structure of your hApp or prefer a visual way of defining the hApp's entries, you can create the new hApp using a GUI.